xarray-contrib/xarray-simlab/doc/faq.rst

 .. _bokeh: https://github.com/bokeh/bokeh
 .. _holoviews: https://github.com/ioam/holoviews

-.. question_to_add: Can xarray-simlab be used with existing model implementations?

-   Can I use xarray-simlab with it?
-A: xarray-simlab encourages fine-grain processes, but it is easy to warp more monolitic code as process, add an interface (variables) and then leverage the features of xarray-simlab.

 Will xarray-simlab support Python 2.7.x?
 ----------------------------------------

 No, unless there are very good reasons to do so.
 The main packages of the Python scientific ecosystem support Python 3.4 or later, and it seems that Python 2.x will not be maintained anymore past 2020 (see `PEP 373`_).
 Although some tools easily allow supporting both Python 2 and 3 versions in a single code base, it still makes the code harder to maintain.

 .. _`PEP 373`: https://www.python.org/dev/peps/pep-0373/